theory/pgenv/README.md

     # List built versions
     pgenv versions

+    # Clear current version
+    pgenv clear

+    # Remove PostgreSQL version
+    pgenv remove 8.0.25

 Description
 -----------

 pgenv is a simple utility to build and run different releases of [PostgreSQL].
-This makes it easy to switch between versions when testing for compatibility.
+This makes it easy to switch between versions when testing applications for compatibility.

 Installation
 ------------